aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_router_status.md

 # cloudeos_router_status

-The `cloudeos_router_status` resource is created after a CloudEOS router has been deployed.
+The `cloudeos_router_status` resource should be created after a CloudEOS router has been deployed.
 It sends all the information about the deployed CloudEOS router to CVaaS.
 Unlike `cloudeos_router_config` which takes minimal input about how the CloudEOS router should be deployed, `cloudeos_router_status` provides detailed deployment information after the router is deployed.